How To Do SEO For A Website [Beginner’s Guide]

 - A diverse range of links is also a consideration.
 If you have the same type of link over and over again it will start to lose it’s effect.

 - The text that actually links to your domain can also influence where your site ranks.
 In the past it used to be better to have the exact keyword text linking back to your site.
 For example, the words “list building” linking off to a page about “list building”.
-However, this is now considered a spam indicator by Google, because it is highly unlikely that another site would know what words you have optimised a page for without you directly influencing them to do so.
+However, this is now a spam indicator by Google.
+This is because it is highly unlikely that another site would know what words you have optimised a page for without you directly influencing them to do so.
 Google wants links to be organic and earned as much as possible.

 As I mentioned, off-page SEO is to some degree out of your control.
 However, if you consistently produce valuable content, and actively promote it to enough people with an effective social media strategy, the links will start to come.